sylpurnama/sylpurnama/README.md

 ## Hi there 👋

+##🌍 Expert in Remote Sensing, Cartography, and Geovisualisation
+$$📊 Currently studying Geocomputing and Geospatial Data Science

 <!--
 **sylpurnama/sylpurnama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.